SUMMARY – BIOS, UEFI, and System Boot Architecture – v1.0.0

 • Aligns with system hardening best practices for endpoint protection.

-• Reduces risk of pre-operating system compromise.
+• Reduces the risk of preoperative system compromise.